 Due to Coronavirus, I'm using my vehicle differently.
 Do I need to let you know?

-Thank you for all you're doing at this time.
 We've temporarily changed our policies for the duration of the outbreak so you don't need to contact us if:

 - You're a key worker and you need to use your vehicle to get to different places for work